satakagi/Celestron-SLT-Gear-Replacement/README.md

 The target of this project is the **second-stage spur gear** in the gearbox.
 This gear is positioned directly after the pinion gear on the motor shaft and is often the first to show significant wear due to repeated use.

 * You should replace this gear if:
+    * The telescope's mount fails to rotate even though the motor can be heard running.
+    * The telescope's mount slips or fails to track accurately.
     * The teeth on the gear are visibly worn down or chipped.
-    * The telescope's mount slips or fails to track accurately.

 <div align="center">